Simon-Struggler/The-Dungeons-of-Crutches-and-Hunger/README.md

 # The-Dungeons-of-Crutches-and-Hunger
 This is my first attempt at creating a game using Python.
 I wanted to make a classic Roguelike, similar to Rogue 1980 or Moria 1983 - a procedurally generated turn-based dungeon crawler with RPG elements, permadeath and ASCII graphics.

+--- LAUNCHING THE GAME ---
+You're going to need the 'curses' package.
+Use the 'pip install windows-curses' command.
+Once done, launch the game by typing 'python main.py' or 'py main.py', whichever works for you.
+Though you could always launch this game in github codespaces.
+I'm pretty sure you don't need to pip install curses that way.

 --- CONTROLS ---
 1. Movement.
 You can move laterally using the arrowkeys or WASD.
 For diagonal movement you must bind the keys you prefer in the settings menu (the section where you choose a gamemode).
 The settings don't persist after quitting the game.
 2. Attacking.
 You can attack enemies by simply walking into them.
 There is also an option to force-attack a tile, for which you must either press the 'f' key and then a direction in which to attack, or press ctrl+direction key (lateral only).